Ministry of Labour, Social, Family Affairs and Integration

 Moving from a Non-EU Member State

-Note: Goods that you have imported into Germany without customs duties are subject to customs supervision for twelve months.
-You may not lend, pledge, rent, sell or give away these items in this time.
-If you breach this provision, the exemption from customs duties will be canceled and you have to pay the taxes subsequently.
+Note: Goods that you have imported duty-free into Germany are subject to customs supervision for twelve months.
+During this period you may not lend, pledge, rent, sell or give away the goods.
+If you violate this provision, you will not be exempted from customs duties and customs duties will be levied subsequently.

 For more information about moving from a Non-EU Member State please visit the website of the German Customs Authority.

-Anybody entering Germany from a non-EU member state carrying cash (cash money and securities) with a total value of 10,000 Euro or more must declare this amount of money to the competent German customs office in writing.
+If you enter Germany from a non-EU country and have cash with a total value of 10,000 euros or more, you must declare the corresponding amount to the customs office in writing.